ole1986/centronic-py/README.md

 To move down the shutter, run the below command (amend the channel if neccessary)

 ```
+# move down the shutter programmed on channel 1 for unit 1
 ./centronic-stick.py --send DOWN --channel 1
 ```

 To move up the shutter on unit 2 and channel, run the below command

 ```
+# move up the shutter programmed on channel 1 for unit 2
 ./centronic-stick.py --send UP --channel 2:1
 ```

 To pause the movement on unit 3 and channel 1 (which is not the same as unit 1 and channel 1), run the command

 ```
+# stop shutter on unit 3 channel 1
 ./centronic-stick.py --send HALT --channel 3:1
 ```